Cartridge Anatomy: Case, Primer, Propellant, Projectile

 Last updated:

 This topic covers the anatomy of that system in forensic detail.
-The aim is not to explain ballistics to a shooter, but to give the forensic examiner a working model of why each component looks the way it does, what manufacturing choices created those dimensions and material properties, and why deviations from those tolerances produce the firing failures and the physical artifacts that appear on fired cases and projectiles submitted to the laboratory.
+The aim is to give the forensic examiner a working model of why each component looks the way it does, what manufacturing choices created those dimensions and material properties, and why deviations from those tolerances produce the firing failures and the physical artifacts that appear on fired cases and projectiles submitted to the laboratory.

-The treatment is deliberately cross-jurisdictional.
+The treatment is cross-jurisdictional.
 Case dimensions are defined by both SAAMI (Sporting Arms and Ammunition Manufacturers' Institute, the US body) and CIP (Commission Internationale Permanente pour l'Epreuve des Armes a Feu Portatives, the European proof body), and the differences between SAAMI and CIP specifications for the same nominal calibre appear regularly in firearms examination casework, particularly in imported military-surplus ammunition cases and in weapons designed to SAAMI dimensions that are then loaded with CIP-spec cartridges.
-Indian Ordnance Factory (IOF) production follows CIP-adjacent or NATO STANAG specifications depending on the cartridge, and IOF-headstamped cases carry distinct dimensional fingerprints that are discussed in the module-5 headstamp topic.
+Indian Ordnance Factory (IOF) production follows CIP-adjacent or NATO STANAG specifications depending on the cartridge, and IOF-headstamped cases carry distinct dimensional fingerprints that are discussed in calibre systems and headstamp identification.

 The cartridge case serves three simultaneous functions: it holds all the other components in correct geometric relationship until the moment of firing; it seals the chamber against the rearward escape of propellant gas during combustion (obturation); and it provides the mechanical anchor point by which the extractor withdraws the spent case from the chamber afterward.
 Getting this right requires a tight tolerance on case geometry relative to the chamber it will be fired in.